-S. 2478-Peopling of America Theme Study Act
+S. 329-Peopling of America Theme Study Act

-S. 2478 would direct the Secretary of the Interior to conduct a study on how the United States was populated, including the settlement and migration to and within the United States and its territories.
-The legislation would require the Secretary to identify and designate new national historic landmarks.
+S. 329 would direct the Secretary of the Interior to conduct a theme study on the peopling of America (defined as the settlement and migration to and within the United States and its territories).
+The legislation would require the Secretary to identify and designate potential new National Historic Landmarks.

-Assuming appropriation of the necessary amounts, CBO estimates that the federal government would spend up to \$300,000 over the next three years to conduct the study and enter into cooperative agreements with local governments and other entities.
-The bill would not affect direct spending or receipts; therefore, pay-asyou-go procedures would not apply.
-S. 2478 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.
+Assuming appropriation of the necessary amounts, CBO estimates that the federal government would spend about \$300,000 over the next three years to conduct the required study and enter into cooperative agreements with local governments and other entities.
+The bill would not affect direct spending or receipts; therefore, pay-as-you-go procedures would not apply.

+S. 329 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.

-The CBO staff contacts for this estimate are Deborah Reis and Ali Aslam.
-The estimate was approved by Peter H. Fontaine, Deputy Assistant Director for Budget Analysis.
+The CBO staff contact for this estimate is Deborah Reis.
+The estimate was approved by Peter Fontaine, Deputy Assistant Director for Budget Analysis.